dinbrca/dinbrca.github.com/index.md

 We create a set of technological advanced, super simple web tools.

-We strive to make the APIs for the public use - we do that by allowing others to easily interact and automate (e.g.: using [**Zapier**](https://www.getpostman.com/)).
+We strive to make the APIs for the public use - we do that by allowing others to easily interact and automate (e.g.: using [**Zapier**](https://zapier.com/developer/public-invite/110808/ab56aed0459357f3c7aaee1149fedcbd/)).

 The tools sit on top of Amazon infrastructure (AWS) to allow scalability as we grow our toolset.

-The tools are grouped - each resource type has it's functionallities / actions.
+The tools are grouped - each resource / object type has it's functionallities / actions.

 ### Toolset